NicholasMarshall/Temperature-Sensor/README.md

 # Temperature-Sensor
-taking data from a Raspberry Pi connected to a temperature sensor and uploading it to thingspeak
+Taking data from a Raspberry Pi connected to a temperature sensor and uploading it to thingspeak